 What is the treatment for mental illness in children?

-- The first is educating the child and family about the nature of their illness.
+- Educating the child and family about the nature of their illness.
 The therapist will emphasize that depression is a common illness and that most people can expect to get better with treatment.

-- The second is defining problems (such as abnormal grief, interpersonal conflicts, or having significant anxiety when meeting new people).
+- Defining problems (such as abnormal grief, interpersonal conflicts, or having significant anxiety when meeting new people).
 After the problems are defined, the therapist is able to help set realistic goals for solving these problems and work with the child and his or her family using various treatment techniques to reach these goals.

 - Didactic component: This phase helps to set up positive expectations for therapy and promote the child's cooperation with the treatment process.

-- Cognitive component: This helps to identify the thoughts and assumptions that influence the child's behaviors, particularly those that may predispose the sufferer to having the emotional or behavioral symptoms that they have.
+- Cognitive component: This helps to identify the thoughts and assumptions that influence the child's behaviors, particularly those that may predispose the sufferer to have the emotional or behavioral symptoms that they have.

 - Behavioral component: This employs behavior-modification techniques to teach the child more effective strategies for dealing with problems.

-For treatment of irritability in individuals with autism spectrum disorder, Risperdal has been FDA approved in children 5 years of age and older, while Abilify has been approved in children 6 years of age and older.
+For the treatment of irritability in individuals with autism spectrum disorder, Risperdal has been FDA-approved in children 5 years of age and older, while Abilify has been approved in children 6 years of age and older.